Will Digital Marketing be Replaced by AI?

 Content Writing and Creation

-82% of digital marketers identify content writers as facing the highest risk of disruption from AI.
+82% of digital marketers identify content writers as the group most at risk of disruption from AI.
 Automated AI tools produce straightforward content such as articles, product blurbs, and social posts with limited human intervention, but these outputs often miss the emotional subtlety and originality that deeply connect with audiences.

 Email Marketing and Automation